Category theory for genetics II: genotype, phenotype and haplotype: Environment functors

 \subsection{Truncation functors}

 First, we recall the definition of the truncation operation given in \cite{Seqali}.
-This operation becomes useful when one wants to truncate a segment from a non-maximal color.
-In section \ref{ssec:Multiphenotype_Mendelian_randomization}, we will see that colors can be used to encode environmental factors -- the truncation functor would then allow us to only look at a certain stratum of these.
+This operation can be compared to a filtering operation that would allow us to only select information marked by ``colors'' above a certain threshold.

 \begin{definition}[Truncation] For every segment $(t,c):[n_1] \multimap [n_0]$ over $\Omega$ and element $b \in \Omega$, we will denote by $\mathsf{Tr}_b(t,c)$ the subset $\{i \in [n_1]~|~ b \preceq c \circ t(i)\}$ of $[n_1]$.
 This is the set of all elements in $[n_1]$ whose images via $c \circ t$ is greater than or equal to $b$ in $\Omega$. \end{definition}